Windows OS Hub

 list expired trusted root certificates in WIndows with powershell

-For security reasons, it’s recommended that you periodically check the certificate trust store on your computer for suspicious and revoked certificates using the Sigcheck tool.
-This tool allows you to compare the list of certificates installed on the computer with the list of root certificates on the Microsoft website (you can download an offline file with up-to-date certificates authrootstl.cab).
+For security reasons, periodically check the certificate trust store for suspicious and revoked certificates using the Sigcheck tool.
+This tool allows you to compare the list of certificates installed on the computer with the list of root certificates on the Microsoft website (you can download an offline file with up-to-date certificates, authrootstl.cab).

-You can manually transfer the root certificate file between Windows computers using the Export/Import options.
+The root certificate file can be transferred manually between Windows computers using the Export/Import options in the cert manager snap-in:

-1. You can export any certificate to a .CER file by clicking on it and selecting All Tasks -> Export;windows 10: exporting root certificate to a cer file
+1. To export any certificate to a .CER file, click on it and select All Tasks -> Export.windows 10: exporting root certificate to a cer file

-2. You can import this certificate on another computer using the option All Tasks -> Import.import root certificate from a CER file in windows 10
+2. Then you can import this certificate on another computer using the All Tasks -> Import option.import root certificate from a CER file in windows 10

-How to Disable/Enable Automatic Root Certificates Update in Windows?
+How to Disable or Enable Automatic Root Certificate Updates in Windows

 As we mentioned, Windows automatically updates root certificates.
 You can enable or disable certificate renewal in Windows through a GPO or the registry.